LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 Inferences made from inferential statistics are not bound to one dataset and sample, and that is the strength of this type of statistics.
 It is able to *generalise*, like in the previous example on body worn cameras.
 Because, however, we will be saying something that is applicable to the ‘real’ world, we must understand the theory for which makes this possible.

 Today’s learning experience is the most theoretical of this course unit.
 To understand later inferential statistical analyses is to first understand the base on which they stand.
-Our three substantive topics today are: **samples**, **standard errors**, and **confidence intervals**.

 <br>